handsontable/handsontable/docs/next/guides/integrate-with-angular/angular-custom-renderer-example.md

 # Custom renderer example

+## Overview
-An implementation of the `@handsontable/angular` with a custom renderer added.
-It takes an image url as the input and renders the image in the edited cell.
+The following example is an implementation of `@handsontable/angular` with a custom renderer added.
+It takes an image URL as the input and renders the image in the edited cell.

+## Example
 ::: example :angular --html 1 --js 2
 ```html
 <app-root></app-root>